retroj/mowedline-manual/configuration.md

 The `flex` property is explained below.

-For more complex, real-world examples, see [examples](/mowedline/examples).
+For more complex, real-world examples, see [examples].
 For all the fascinating details of the configuration API, read on...

+[examples]: /mowedline/examples

 Widget Types